Music on the Mountain

 - Access to more than 85 miles of scenic hiking trails

-- Boating, fishing, and swimming on Lake Mohonk
+- Rowboats, canoes, and fishing on Lake Mohonk

 - Guided nature hikes with stunning views of the Catskill Mountains